rackerlabs/rackspace-how-to/content/exchange/rackspace-directory-sync-administrators-guide.md

     familiar Microsoft&reg; Active Directory interface.
 Choose which user objects to synchronize.
 Synchronize a single user in your Active Directory, or synchronize all of them at the same time.
--   **Save time**: Directory Sync can save considerable effort and time when on boarding new employees and managing password policies in large numbers.
+-   **Save time**: Directory Sync can save considerable effort and time when onboarding new employees and managing password policies in large numbers.
 -   **Business automation**: Rackspace Directory Sync is built to use the Rackspace Email cloud's public REST APIs to facilitate automation.
--   **Secure**: All data exchanged is encrypted using SSL (Secure Sockets Layer) and synchronization is one-way only.
+-   **Secure**: All data exchanged is encrypted using Secure Sockets Layer (SSL) and synchronization is one-way only.
 -   **Cost effective**: Rackspace Directory Sync is available at no additional cost.